Iluka (WA)

 PROFILE FAQ

-Iluka has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Iluka has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely affecting this region.
-Notable projects include Meridian Park Industrial Estate, Currambine Community Centre & Library Upgrade, Burns Beach Primary School, and Iluka Beach Residential Estate (Stages ongoing).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that may impact this region: Meridian Park Industrial Estate, Currambine Community Centre & Library Upgrade, Burns Beach Primary School, and Iluka Beach Residential Estate (Stages ongoing).
+These are the key projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.